invertedv/testGo/docs/gomFile.md

 - mtgDb: \<table name\><br>
 the ClickHouse table that has the loan-level detail.
 - mtgFields: \<name\><br>
 The value here is a keyword.
 Currently, valid values are "fannie" and "freddie".
-These refer to values specified within goMortgage.
 This is how goMortgage knows what fields to expect in the table.
 See [Bring Your Own Data]({{ site.baseurl }}/BYOD.html) for details on adding a source.
 - econDb:\<table name\><br>
 the ClickHouse table that has the economic data.
 - econFields: \<field\><br>
-the geo field that is the join field between the mortgage data and the economic data (*e.g.* zip).
+the geo field that is the join field between the mortgage data and the economic data.
+Currently, only "zip3" is supported.
+The join will use a geo field *and* a date field.
 <br><br>
 - outputTable: \<ClickHouse table\><br>
 the name of the ClickHouse table to create with the modeling sample.